ibm-cloud-docs/secure-enterprise/catalog-manifest.md

     * `int` requires an integer input from users.
     * `number` requires a numeric value.
 The `number` type can represent both whole numbers and fractional values like `4.56`.
     * `password` requires a string input from users.
 The string is redacted in the console and logs.
     * `string` requires a sequence of Unicode characters representing text.
+You can optionally include a random string to add as a suffix, which helps avoid naming collisions for strings that are used as prefixes or as base names.
+You can also specify the length of this random string.
+The generated string is lower case, a-z, no special characters and preceeded with a dash, for example, `myString-wx`.
+If a default value is also given, then the suffix is added.
+If no default value is given, then the value is the suffix without the dash character.
+For example,

+    ```json
+    "random_string": {
+    	"length": 2
+    }
+    ```
+    {: codeblock}

     * `object` requires a Terraform object input from users.
 For more information, see [`map`](https://developer.hashicorp.com/terraform/language/expressions/types#map){: external}.

     Predefined types require manual input from users.